SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 have the same lifetime ---
 that is, both instances will be deallocated at the same time.
-Unowned references are never ``nil`` because they are should never refer to an instance after it has been deallocated.
+Unowned references are never ``nil`` because they should never refer to an instance after it has been deallocated.

 ..
 QUESTION: how do I answer the question